niwinz/djangorestframework-composed-permissions/docs/index.rst

 With `UserPermission` defined on previous example, we allow any authenticated user for do any thing and allow anonymous requests only if request method is safe.

+See Permission Component below for classes to use when creating your own custom permission

 Low level api reference
 -----------------------